Your bag

 How Can I Avoid the Crowds?

-Although you are not likely to encounter the type of crowds which are possible at other Indonesian destinations, during the summer months of June-September, it can still get quite crowded.
-To skip this, consider visiting in the shoulder season of March to May or October to November and booking a 4-day trip that lets you offset your feeding station visits.
+To skip the high season, consider visiting in the shoulder season of March to May or October to November and booking a 4-day trip that lets you offset your feeding station visits.
 Early morning departures and smaller boats also help you experience the park in a more peaceful, personal way.

 How Can I Avoid the Crowds?